jellyfin/jellyfin.org/docs/general/networking/index.md

 :::caution

 Be careful when logging requests with your reverse proxy.
-Jellyfin sometimes sends authentication information as part of the URL (e.g `api_key` parameter), so logging the full request path can expose secrets to your logfile.
+Jellyfin sometimes sends authentication information as part of the URL (e.g. `api_key` parameter), so logging the full request path can expose the secrets to your log files.
-We recommend that you either protect your logfiles or do not log full request URLs or censor sensitive data from the logfile.
+We recommend that you either protect your log files or do not log full request URLs or censor sensitive data from it.
-The nginx documentation below includes an example how to censor sensitive information from a logfile.
+The nginx documentation below includes an example how to censor sensitive information from a log file.

 :::